-PHOTOGRAPHY FOR August - PHOTOGRAPH YOUR GARDEN IN AUGUST - SIGN UP FOR UPCOMING GCV PHOTOGRAPHY WORKSHOPS THIS FALL
+PHOTOGRAPHY FOR OCTOBER - SEND IN YOUR AUTUMN PHOTOGRAPHS - SIGN UP FOR UPCOMING GCV PHOTOGRAPHY WORKSHOPS IN OCTOBER AND NOVEMBER (SCROLL DOWN FOR INFORMATION ON UPCOMING WORKSHOPS)

 Calendar of Photo Opportunities

-2020 - GCV WORKSHOPS Basic Composition with a Focus on Cellphone Photography September 17 or November 5, 2020 Basic Editing Workshop October 22 or November 12, 2020
+2020 - GCV WORKSHOPS Basic Composition with a Focus on Cellphone Photography November 5, 2020 Basic Editing Workshop October 22 or November 12, 2020

 Photo Techniques and Tips